 Don't you just hate when people take the Christian faith and try to mold it in their own image?
 I speak not of those who, avoiding genuine sin, worship God in their own way, but of those who, without contextual Biblical precedent, claim God is offended by all and only that which they themselves are offended.

 Given my current state of mind, I have a particular advantage.
 I have an "outsider's" view, while simultaneously being privy to an insider's mindset.
-I have no personal motive to defend Christmas, yet having done so in my own past, and being so close to those who still celebrate it, I see what goes on in the minds of those who do.
+I have no personal motive to defend Christmas, yet having celebrated in my own past, and being so close to those who still celebrate it, I see what goes on in the minds of those who do.

-Of course, what the secularists do, or believe, during this time, is completely irrelevant.
+Of course, what the unbelievers do, or believe, during this time, is completely irrelevant.
 Should they erect a Nativity scene, this would not be them confessing Christ.
-But with Christians, I find confessing Christ is the vast majority of what they do.
+But with Christians, I find confessing Christ is the foundation of what they do.
 In fact, I find some Christians are so zealous in this point, they almost view it as a betrayal of Christ not to celebrate Christmas.
 Sure, you can criticise the myth of Santa Claus, as I certainly do.
 But is it wrong to spend time with family, eat special foods, decorate your house for an occasion, or *gasp* open the parts of the Bible that discuss Jesus' birth?

 Of course, none of these things are wrong.
 But many Christians beg to differ.
 "Do you think God is pleased when...", they ask.
 In my experience, no one has ever answered "no" to that question.
-When Christians celebrate Christmas, they do it because they believe it is pleasing to God.
+When Christians celebrate Christmas, they do it precisely because they believe it is pleasing to God.
 The same is true for Easter, or even Halloween.
 And Scripture gives us the absolute right to do so.

 In fact, Scripture is very clear about just how much liberty we do have as Christians.
-An entire chapter of Scripture, Romans 14, is dedicated to telling us that we can eat, drink, and celebrate whatever we see fit, with a few conditions:
+An entire chapter of Scripture, namely Romans 14, is dedicated to telling us that we can eat, drink, and celebrate whatever we see fit, with a few conditions:

 ✦ We do not argue over that which is disputable (Romans 14:1)